ZenLiuCN/rs-rpc/readme.md

 1. this project is on some early stage. should use carefully and on your own risk.
 2. any suggestions and help are welcomed.
+3. as this is one of mine party time project, some slice of those codes maybe or been used in some commercial projects. so this repository will and never mixed into codes in some commercial project, those codes should keep this rights as current announced.